Van's Aircraft RV-7: Development

 Van's aircraft designer Richard VanGrunsven designed the RV-7 to replace the RV-6, which was a two-seat side-by-side development of the RV-4.
-In turn, this was a two-seat version of the single seat RV-3.
+In turn, this was a two-seat tandem version of the single seat RV-3.

 The RV-7 incorporated many changes resulting from the lessons learned in producing over 2,000 RV-6 kits.
 The RV-7 airframe will accept larger engines, including the Lycoming IO-390, up to 215 hp.
 The RV-7 also has increased wingspan and wing area over the RV-6, as well as more headroom, legroom and an increased useful load.
 The RV-7 carries a total of 42 US gallons (159 litres) of fuel, up from 38 US gallons (144 litres) on the RV-6.

 The RV-7 shares many common parts with the RV-8 and RV-9, which reduces production costs.
 The RV-7 has a computer-assisted design with pre-punched rivet holes, helping to keep assembly time to about 1500 hours for the average builder.

 The RV-7A version features a hardened, solid steel nose-wheel strut that fits into a tube welded to the engine mount.
 As in all nose-wheel equipped RV aircraft, the nose-wheel is free castering and the aircraft is steered with differential braking, or rudder at higher taxi speeds.
 The brakes are conventional toe brakes.

 As of November 2022, 1,909 RV-7s and RV-7As had been flown.